Offshore installation

 Foundations support the wind turbines and ensure they remain stable in the ocean.
 Monopile foundations, large cylindrical structures, will be installed into the seabed.
 They serve as both the foundation for the turbines and the entry point for inter-array cables that carry the electricity generated by the turbines to an offshore substation.
 Monopiles are particularly suited for the relatively shallower waters found in the Empire Wind lease area.

-Environmental Mitigation Strategies
+Environmental Avoidance, Minimization, and Mitigation Strategies

 Installation techniques are designed to reduce noise, protecting potential nearby marine wildlife.
 Seasonal restrictions and noise mitigation measures, such as bubble curtains, are employed to avoid and minimize and mitigate potential impacts to marine life.